maj-biostat/BayesCTDesign/cran-comments.md

+## Resubmission 2
+Per CRAN review, I have added the rth role back into the DESCRIPTION file to cover a role for Diane Catellier.

+I removed the \code{} elements from the DESCRIPTION file as requested by CRAN.

+Presently, we do not have a reference for the method being used.
+We are working on the paper that will compare our method to MCMC methods and plan to add that paper to the package when published.

+The Rd files that had '#None' were all helper files which when the package is installed are not directly acceptable to the user.
+At some point in the future as the package matures, we may start exporting these functions.
+For now, I have removed these Rd files using the, #' @noRd, element in roxygen2.

 ## Resubmission
 Submission failed CRAN pretests because rth was used as a role in the DESCRIPTION file.
 I removed this role and the only